Researching the Legal System of the Lao People’s Democratic Republic

 • To report to the meeting of People Assembly of provincial on its operation during their joint meeting;

-Socio-economic agendas:
+Socio-economic agendas

-• To coordinate with provincial authorities in the creation of annual local accounting plan to give to the provincial authorities to present to the Government;
+• To coordinate with provincial authorities in the creation of the annual local accounting plan to give to the provincial authorities to present to the Government;

 • To research on the annual local budget allocation plan as proposed by the provincial governor or capital mayor;